lccruz/black_blog/README.rst

 Black Blog
 ==========

-Black Blog is an Plone Theme developed by Luciano Camargo Cruz using the theming and packaging features available in plone.app.theming.
-This theme is basead in beyondskins.responsive[1] developed by Simples Consultoria.
+Black Blog is a Plone Theme developed by Luciano Camargo Cruz using the theming and packaging features available in plone.app.theming.
+This theme is based on beyondskins.responsive[1] developed by Simples Consultoria.

 [1] http://plone.org/products/beyondskins.responsive